Table of contents

 Although I was, diagnosed in the first year of university, when I was at primary school, the headteacher thought I was dyslexic.
 (This was not acknowledged by professionals or taken further).

 If I never went to university, I may not have been identified; as being dyslexic.
-Moreover, I acknowledge that not everyone; is identified and the difficulties in accessing support and finance to be privately assessed.
+Moreover, I acknowledge that not everyone; is identified and the difficulties in accessing support.

 Although my parents were supportive and never limited me, my experiences of constant rejection at middle and secondary school made me internalise a lot of what I was experiencing.
 Thus, I became a perfectionist.

 I am still trying to unlearn a few unhealthy coping strategies that I developed as a child, as perfectionism only leads to burnout.
 I have also been way too hard on myself.